david-andrew/dewy-lang/resources/discussion_points.md

 To put it another way, `name = value` is sort of equivalent to `create_or_overwrite name = value`. perhaps we'll even have `create_or_overwrite` used internally, and `name = value` is just syntactic sugar for it

-## Precedence of comma vs assignment [conservative: comma has lower precedence than equals |OR| liberal: get rid of commas altogether and use space separation (or commas are optional)].
-Maybe have it be easy to toggle between the two while parsing, to test which feels better
+## Precedence of comma vs assignment [got rid of the need to use commas in a lot of cases, so now commas have decently high precedence]

 All the below discussion is old.
 It basically comes down to 2 options: